samotracio/skykatana/docs/hspbasic.md

 For extremely high‑resolution boolean maps, HealSparse supports a **bit‑packed** representation:

-* *Storage*: Packs eight booleans into a single byte, cutting memory and disk usage by roughly a factor of eight compared to a normal boolean array.
+* *Storage*: packs eight booleans into a single byte, cutting memory and disk usage by roughly a factor of eight compared to a normal boolean array.
-* *Performance*: Pixel lookups re main fast (bit tests within a byte) and iterating over *all* valid pixels requires scanning bits, so it’s slightly slower than a plain boolean array.
+* *Performance*: while pixel lookups remain fast (bit tests within a byte),  iterating over *all* valid pixels requires scanning bits, so it’s slightly slower than a plain boolean array.
-* *Constraints*: Sentinel must be `:::py3 False`; the packing only applies to boolean maps.
+* *Constraints*: sentinel must be `:::py3 False`; the packing only applies to boolean maps.

 ---